Director Shehzad Afzal comparing Pendulum Drift and Summer Drift Cannes 2026

 About Pendulum Drift

-Pendulum Drift is an independent feature shaped by the Decolonial Creative Operating System (DCOS) and the Anti-Fragile Production Paradigm (AFPP), bringing together experimental form, sovereign cinema, and a long-brewing production history.
-The project was initiated when Shehzad received the EIFF 2009 Trailblazer Award from Sir Sean Connery, who told him: “Get that film that’s inside you and make it.”
+Pendulum Drift (written, directed, and produced by Shehzad Afzal) is an independent feature shaped by the Decolonial Creative Operating System (DCOS) and the Anti-Fragile Production Paradigm (AFPP), bringing together experimental form, sovereign cinema, and a long-brewing production history.
+The project was initiated when Shehzad received the EIFF 2009 Trailblazer Award from Sir Sean Connery, who told him, “Get that film that’s inside you and make it.”
 That moment set the film on its 17-year path to completion.
+Pendulum Drift is heading to the international festival circuit in 2026, with its premiere trajectory currently under lock and key.

 Shehzad Afzal is a Scottish-Asian filmmaker of Pakistani heritage whose 2007 film Bo Kata was praised by BAFTA-winning director Douglas Mackinnon as “a beautifully made film” and is widely regarded as the definitive cinematic portrait of Lahore’s Basant Kite Festival before its ban.